 If your ferret is taking raw food instead of packed ones, this could be fulfilling her water needs, and therefore she can take a little bit less than the recommended dosage.
 Water keeps the animals away from diseases and infections, so make sure your ferret is adequately hydrated in order to avoid further problems.

 But let’s say you want to give your ferret water.
 What type for them should it be?
 Should it be tap water or bottled water or filtered water?

 Can ferrets drink tap water?

 Sometimes, people recommend distilling water for ferrets, but I would argue that this is not a good idea.
-Yes, distilling of water can reduce the impurities, but it also reviews the vital nutrients and buy domains that come from nature.
+Yes, the distilling of water can reduce the impurities, but it also removes the vital nutrients and minerals that were there naturally.
 The best process arguably would be to use filtration.